 This is the mic to start with if you’re on a budget.
 It’s even great to get an extra for mobile use!

-- About 3 dB louder output, so you don’t have to push the your gain so much
+- Strong output signal: loud enough so you don't have to push the gain so much (about 13 dB louder than the previous non-X version)

 Electro-Voice RE320 studio mic